Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): MOSS sensor

 \subsection{In-pixel front-end}

-The in-pixel front-end is designed to bias the collection diode, amplify the collected charge, and perform signal discrimination~\cite{FE}.
+The in-pixel front end is designed to bias the collection electrode, it amplifies the charge signal and applies a threshold to it to determine whether the pixel was hit or not~\cite{FE}.
+The front-end is not a charge amplifier in the classical sense: it profits from the low capacitance at the input node, and hence the relatively large voltage excursion caused by the collected signal charge.
+The amplification is carried out both by M1 and M2, who each contribute to the signal of the amplifier output.
 Its operating point is defined by four currents $\Ib$, $\Ibn$, $\Ir$, and $\Id$, and four voltages $\Vb$, $\Vn$, $\Vs$, and $\Vrc$, indicated in the simplified schematic in Fig.~\ref{fig:frontend}.
 To meet the stringent power consumption constraints, most transistors operate in weak inversion and with very low biasing currents\footnote{The precise values of biasing currents and voltages are discussed in Sec.~\ref{subsubsec:two_params_scan}.}.
 A brief overview of the operating principle of the in-pixel front-end is outlined in the following.

 Charge collected by the pixel diode causes a voltage drop at the input node of the front-end (gate of M1).
 The input source-follower transistor M1 provides a high input impedance.
 The source of M1 reproduces the input voltage and is connected to the gate of the main amplifying transistor M2.
 The M2 amplifier, M4 cascode, and M9 current sink (together with its related cascode M8) form a folded-cascode amplification stage.
 M8 stabilises the $\Ibn$ current-sink branch, and its gate voltage $\Vn$ is set based on the operating conditions of M7 and M9.
 M0 provides $\Ib$, the main current of the front-end.
 Increasing $\Ib$ increases the gain and decreases equivalent input noise and response time, at the cost of increased power consumption. $\Ibn$ is set significantly lower than $\Ib$, nominally 1/10 of $\Ib$, to boost the output impedance of the amplifier and therefore its gain.